Stockman-Jr/rabbithole-publishing/README.md

 ![Apply Page](assets/readme-images/form_intro.png)
 ![Apply Page](assets/readme-images/form_gameinfo.png)

-* Proof form working correctly:
+* Proof of form working correctly:

 ![Form Submit](assets/readme-images/form_submit.png)

 * After testing form, I created a thank you page and directed the user there after submitting application, which displays a thank you message and a link back to 'Home':

 ![Form Submit](assets/readme-images/submit_message.png)

 #### The Footer:
   * Includes a heading and social media links, which all opens up in a new tab when clicked.
   ![The Footer](assets/readme-images/footer.png)
     * The text "Project created for educational purposes only" was added because some of the images in the card section was sourced from talented artists, and I do not have the rights to them.
 These images will be credited and links to their art portfolios will be provided in this document.

 ### Future Features